Narwallets/meta-pool/docs/index.md

 Alice deposits 750_000 NEAR in her div-pool account.
 Alice buys 750_000 stNEAR.
 Her 750_000 NEAR are distributed between the staking-pools by an automatic distribution mechanism to keep the validators balanced.

 She starts earning staking rewards on her stNEAR, she can track precisely her rewards.
-She will also get META gov tokens.
+She will also get $META tokens.
-By holding SKAHS she has the possibility to sell some of her stNEAR skipping the waiting period if the need arises.
+By holding stNEAR she has the possibility to sell some of her stNEAR skipping the waiting period if the need arises.

 ### Bob
 Bob already has an account in the meta-pool contract.
 He has 10_000 stNEAR earning rewards.